enricoande/Results-for-jmse-967614/README.md

 The files are in .csv format.

+In the file name, it is possible to read the significant wave height in metres and the modal/peak wave energy period in seconds.

 Each time series file the following columns:
 1. Time [s],
 2. Wave elevation [m],